CCob/BOF.NET/README.md

 ## Caveats

-BOF.NET has only been testing with .NET 2.
-There is likely more work needed for .NET v4+.
+BOF.NET has only been tested with .NET 2.
+There is more work needed for .NET v4+.
 There is a high probability of memory leaks and potential vulnerabilities within the native runtime as it has had little testing and needs further polishing.
 Use at your own risk!

 ## How BOF.NET Works?